codingnoodle/resilio/README.md

 python src/testing.py
 ```

-**Expected Output:** All 6 tests should pass in ~2 seconds, confirming:
+**Expected Output:** All 6 tests should pass in ~2 seconds, confirming system integrity.
-- ✅ Entity grounding (fuzzy matching)
-- ✅ Location-priority logic
-- ✅ Probabilistic math integrity
-- ✅ Hallucination prevention
-- ✅ Internal BioTherapy scenario
-- ✅ Multiple event types per location

-These tests serve as **regression guards** during development and provide confidence that the system maintains its reliability as new features are added.

 ---